-The fractional concentration of exhaled nitric oxide (FENO) can be measured in some centers.
-FENO is increased in eosinophilic asthma but also in non-asthma conditions (e.g. eosinophilic bronchitis, atopy and allergic rhinitis), and has not been established as being useful for making a diagnosis of asthma.
-FENO is decreased in smokers and during bronchoconstriction, and may be increased or decreased during viral respiratory infections26 In patients (mainly non-smokers) with non-specific respiratory symptoms, a finding of FENO >50 parts per billion (ppb) was associated with a good short-term response to ICS.27 However, there are no long-term studies examining the safety of withholding ICS in patients with low initial FENO.
-Consequently, FENO cannot be recommended at present for deciding whether to treat patients with possible asthma with ICS.
+Measurement of the fractional concentration of exhaled nitric oxide (FENO) is becoming more widely available in some countries.
+It is modestly associated with levels of sputum and blood eosinophils.
+FENO has not been established as useful for ruling in or ruling out a diagnosis of asthma, as defined on p.14.
+FENO is higher in asthma that is characterized by Type 2 airway inflammation. but it is also elevated in non-asthma conditions (e.g. eosinophilic bronchitis, atopy, allergic rhinitis, eczema), and it is not elevated in some asthma phenotypes (e.g. neutrophilic asthma).
+Several other factors affect FENO levels: it is lower in smokers and is decreased during bronchoconstriction and in the early phases of allergic response; it may be increased or decreased during viral respiratory infections.

+In adult steroid-naïve patients (mainly non-smokers) with non-specific respiratory symptoms, a finding of FENO >50 parts per billion (ppb) was associated with a good short-term response to ICS.29 However, there are no long-term studies examining the safety (with regard to risk of exacerbations) of withholding ICS in patients with low initial FENO.
+Consequently, in patients with a diagnosis or suspected diagnosis of asthma, FENO cannot be recommended at present for deciding against treatment with ICS.